logicality-io/tag-assistant-support/README.md

 ## What is it?

 Logicality Tag Assistant is a desktop Windows service that bridges reading USB devices (such as iButton) to authorized web applications.
 Enabled web applications use some simple JavaScript to make an HTTP call to this service.
 By default, browsers won't allow such traffic due to CORS.
-Thus only explictily configured web applications are authorized to call the Tag Assistant.
+Thus, only web applications that you explicitly configure are authorized to call the Tag Assistant.

 ## Technical Requirements & Information